justice-rage/wagtail_crx_snipcart_storefront/README.md

   https://creativecommons.org/licenses/by/3.0/
 - Have been modified from the original sources.

 All example images such as home page cover photo and products were created by me utilizing [Midjourney](https://www.midjourney.com/home/).
-[Commercial terms](https://midjourney.gitbook.io/docs/billing#commercial-terms) that apply to me regarding Midjourney also apply to you if you utilize these images for any purpose other than viewing this README.
+The [commercial terms](https://midjourney.gitbook.io/docs/billing#commercial-terms) that apply to me regarding Midjourney also apply to you if you utilize these images for any purpose other than viewing this README.

 ---